ROCm/OpenFOAM_HMM/tutorials/incompressible/pimpleFoam/t-junction/README.txt

-300-04-16 T-junction with baffles and fan.
+15/8/8 Simple T-junction.
 Inlet on left, one outlet at bottom, one at top.
 To test multiple outlets.